-On September 4, ERTICO is co-organising the workshop “IoT open data access to advance mobility in European cities: how can we achieve it?” in collaboration with the European Commission, AIOTI and Open & Agile Smart Cities on the integration of Big Data and IoT platforms, which is leading to new data-driven business models and has the power to transform Europe’s industry.
+On 4 September, ERTICO is co-organising the workshop “IoT open data access to advance mobility in European cities: how can we achieve it?” in collaboration with the European Commission, AIOTI, Open & Agile Smart Cities and Big Data Value Association on the integration of Big Data and IoT platforms, which is leading to new data-driven business models and has the power to transform Europe’s industry.

 Don’t miss the chance to learn more about mobility of the future, register now!